Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET projects

 It returns a list of your projects.
 The projects are returned sorted by creation date, with the most recent projects appearing first.
-You can specify filters as query parameters to narrow down your search.
 The list of projects returned is paginated (50 per 50): to call the 50 next items in the list, call the route with the `next_token` query parameter.

 ```shell
 curl --location 'https://api.ezus.app/projects' \